testimonio/blog/blogs/is-jesus-the-word.md

 ## Conclusion

 Jesus is the Word of God to man.
 He is our salvation and our and our way to the Father.
-Trust in Jesus, read the Word, and pray for God's revelation in your life.
-The way to get closer to Jesus is through the Word, and trust that His plans for you are good.
+Trust in Jesus, read the Bible, and pray for God's revelation in your life.
+The way to get closer to Jesus is through the Bible, and trust that His plans for you are good.

 I hope you enjoyed reading this breakdown of "Is Jesus the Word?".